 - 5. After gathering information, the suicide intervention team shall determine the life-threatening risk of the situation based on the student's signs of possible suicide (paragraph A1) and the student's responses to questioning. - 6.
 If it is determined that a substantial risk of suicide exists, the Suicide Intervention Team shall: - a.
 Assign staff members as required to assure that the student is never out of the presence of an adult who has been fully informed that the student may be in danger of self-destruction, - b.
 Refer the student to the Child Study Team for comprehensive evaluation, - c.
-Notify the student's parent immediately and strongly recommend consultation with a licensed mental health professional or agency, - d.
-Request the parent to sign a release of information form authorizing the chosen mental health professional or agency to share with appropriate district personnel such relevant information as premature termination of treatment, additional threats and/or attempts of suicide, and continuing warning signs. - 7.
-A member of the Suicide Intervention Team will be appointed to follow up on the student's progress and to determine whether the student's parent has consulted a mental health professional or agency.
+Notify the student's parent(s) or legal guardian(s) immediately and strongly recommend consultation with a licensed mental health professional or agency, - d.
+Request the parent(s) or legal guardian(s) to sign a release of information form authorizing the chosen mental health professional or agency to share with appropriate district personnel such relevant information as premature termination of treatment, additional threats and/or attempts of suicide, and continuing warning signs. - 7.
+A member of the Suicide Intervention Team will be appointed to follow up on the student's progress and to determine whether the student's parent(s) or legal guardian(s) has consulted a mental health professional or agency.
 Follow up reports will be made to the Principal. - 8.
-If the student's parent does not sign the release of information form or does not cooperate in a comprehensive Child Study Team evaluation or does not seek treatment for the student, the Principal shall inform the Department of Children and Families, Division of Child Protection and Permanency.
+If the student's parent(s) or legal guardian(s) does not sign the release of information form or does not cooperate in a comprehensive Child Study Team evaluation or does not seek treatment for the student, the Principal shall inform the Department of Children and Families, Division of Child Protection and Permanency Division of Youth and Family Services.